 And if the e-Bike is too much to handle (ie. if you’re dealing with a physical condition or are just not comfortable on two wheels), you can always invest in an electric tricycle, which has three wheels instead of two.
 This will provide more balance while still giving you the option to get your exercise in.

-E-cycling helps get you outside
+Riding e-bike helps get you outside

 Many e-Bike riders have noted a strong sense of peacefulness and clarity of mind when they ride.
 A form of exercise like e-Biking can also act as a distraction and/or a healthy physical outlet for your emotions.
 If nothing else, your e-Bike rides can become a place and time for your mind to relax.